 Sometimes looking at the big picture can help you discover the problem in the details.

-As a medical director at CareAllies in Houston, Funke Agbasi, MD, MBA’18, has the opportunity to impact more patients than the one sitting in front of her in an exam room.
-Part of her role is to review case management programs for members in the health plan.
-Recently, she noticed a concerning pattern in a patient’s behavior.
+As a medical director at CareAllies in Houston, Funke Agbasi, MD, MBA’18, impacted more patients than the one sitting in front of her in an exam room.
+Part of her role was to review case management programs for members in the health plan.
+She recalled a time when she noticed a concerning pattern in a patient’s behavior.
+[Editor’s Note: Since this story’s publication, Dr. Agbasi has taken a new position as senior medical director at Teladoc Health.]

 “We had this patient who was admitted to the hospital 29 times within 12 months.
 I was reviewing the case for a colleague, and I knew we were missing something.
 How can someone spend so much time in the hospital?” she says.